ajit2704/peexle/README.md

 This is an application based on android platform, to get the flavour of artificial intelligence in the world of art.
 There is lot of research going on this area & lots of
 Paper published.
 This is basically the implementation of “A neural algorithm of artistic style” which uses “Generative Adversarial Neural Network” to generate the images with
-Mixed style of given input.
+Mixed style of given input. check my [blog](https://medium.com/@kaleajit27/ive-been-waiting-to-do-this-for-very-long-time-6813ee5e091) on this for further understanding.

 # Goals achieved
 Goals of this attempt was to create the application for real-time video & image style